Wealthfront Review: Manage Your Investments for Dirt Cheap!

 This post may contain affiliate links.
 Please read my disclosure page for more info.

 Wealthfront is a key player in the robo-advisor industry that has grown significantly over the past few years.
-This Wealthfront review will discuss what makes them different and if you should consider them for your investing needs.
+This Wealthfront review for 2017will discuss what makes them different and if you should consider them for your investing needs.

 Wealthfront is based around the idea of the Modern Portfolio Theory, or MPT for short.
 What that essentially means for people like you and I is they don’t terribly care about the specific stocks you buy; they focus on having the right mix of asset classes based on your appetite for risk and particular situation.